 Oil pastels are sophisticated and high quality artist pastels that we can use to make really stunning paintings, from photo-realistic images to impressionistic scenes or fully abstract studies.
-So let’s have a look at which pastels you should get in 2022!
+So let’s have a look at which pastels you should get on the market today!

 💡 Please note: This article may include affiliate links.
 When you buy through those links, we may earn an affiliate commission at no additional cost to you.
 Thank you!
 For more info, please read our disclosure.

-If you are in a hurry, here is my pick for the best oil pastels in 2022.
+If you are in a hurry, here is my pick for the best oil pastels on the market today.
 If you have more time, then scroll down to explore!

 Table of Contents